 Introduction

 Feeding rabbits the diet nature gave their digestive system to process, is fundamental to your rabbit’s health.
 While feeding them by common belief, will cause them to suffer and shorten their lives.
 So, in this post we will explore the wild rabbits diet, and their digestion of raw fibre.
-Before discussing the recommended diet in a little more depth, and balancing the diet while feeding treats.
+Before discussing feeding pet rabbits the recommended diet, in more depth, and feeding treats while maintaining a balanced diet.

 Table of Contents